gaugendre/jwt-refreshtoken-demo/README.md

 ### React webapp

+simple webapp refreshing tokens before expiration through the cookie but without any JWT decoding

 * based on the `fetch` function for api calls and `react-router-dom`
 * [utils/inMemoryToken.js](react-app/src/utils/inMemoryToken.js) pure JS to handle authentication state and trigger localStorage event on logout
 * [components/AuthContainer.jsx](react-app/src/components/AuthContainer.jsx) to